Serb National Council

 The Serb National Council (Српско народно вијеће) is an elected political, consulting and coordinating body which acts as a form of self-government and autonomous cultural institution of the Serbs of Croatia in matters regarding civil rights and cultural identity.
 The council's main focuses are human, civil and national rights, as well the issues of Serbs of Croatia identity, participation and integration in the Croatian society.
+Since 2000 the council is a member of the Federal Union of European Nationalities.

-The body was established as the national coordination of Serb community in Croatia in 1997, in the aftermath of the Croatian War of Independence and defeat of the self-proclaimed Republic of Serbian Krajina.
+The body was established as the national coordination of the Serb community in Croatia in 1997, in the aftermath of the Croatian War of Independence and defeat of the self-proclaimed Republic of Serbian Krajina.
 The legal basis for its establishment was extracted from the international Erdut Agreement signed in 1995 which ended the conflict in the Eastern Slavonia, Baranja and Western Syrmia by granting rights on cultural autonomy in exchange for peaceful reintegration.
-Serb National Council network consists of 94 regional and local (municipal or town) councils with the total of 1581 councilors.
+Serb National Council network consists of 94 regional and local (municipal or town) councils with a total of 1581 councillors.
 They are elected every four years at the National Minorities Councils and Representatives Elections with the most recent one being organized in 2019.

 History

 History of Serb Cultural Autonomy in Croatia

-Contemporary Serb National Council postulate its cultural tradition in historical precedence of non-segregationist and non-territorial bodies of Serb cultural autonomy in the territory of modern day Croatia.
-Section Four (4) of the Article One (1) of the Statute of the Serb National Council explicitly enumerate following historical foundations of Serb cultural autonomy based on which the body function:
+The contemporary Serb National Council postulate its cultural tradition in historical precedence of non-segregationist and non-territorial bodies of Serb cultural autonomy in the territory of modern-day Croatia.
+Section Four (4) of Article One (1) of the Statute of the Serb National Council explicitly enumerate following historical foundations of Serb cultural autonomy based on which the body function: